Naveen-2255/SPARE/CONTRIBUTING.md

 You do not need deep React Native knowledge to contribute to these issues!
 You just need to know how to edit JSON files.

-## 📍 How to Add a Mechanic Shop
+## 📍 How to Add a Spare Parts Shop
 We store our initial shop data in `src/data/real_shops.json`.
-1. Find a real two-wheeler mechanic shop on Google Maps.
+1. Find a real two-wheeler spare parts shop on Google Maps.
 2. Right-click the red pin on Google Maps to copy the **Latitude and Longitude**.
 3. Open `src/data/real_shops.json` and add a new object to the array like this:
 ```json